AntonG23/ol-ide-auto-demos/mainframe-screens/demo-mf-screens/README.md

 ## Introduction

-This exercise will develop yours skill with OpenLegacy IDE by creating simple Java entities from 3270 screens from a Mainframe host.
+This exercise will develop your skills with the OpenLegacy IDE by creating simple Java entities from 3270 screens from a Mainframe host.

 ## Pre-Requirements